pi-apps/pi-platform-docs/payments.md

 # Payments

-Payments are wrappers around blockchain transactions, which enable your app, the Pi blockchain, and the Pi Servers to be all synchronized when the user submits a blockchain transaction to pay for something in your app.
+Payments are wrappers around blockchain transactions, which enable your app, the Pi Blockchain, and the Pi Servers to be all synchronized when the user submits a blockchain transaction to pay for something in your app.

-They enable you, the developer of the app, to have full confidence that the user has actually made the transaction, while not having to bother with the technicalities involved when interacting with the Pi blockchain.
+They enable you, the developer of the app, to have full confidence that the user has actually made the transaction, while not having to bother with the technicalities involved when interacting with the Pi Blockchain.

 ## The Payment flow